-Wellington County was consulted as a part of this project for information regarding potential cultural heritage resources.
+Wellington County was consulted as a part of this project for information regarding potential built heritage resources and cultural heritage landscapes.
 Details regarding the scope and timing of this consultation have been provided in Table 1.

-Table 1: Consultation Record
+Table 1 - Consultation Record